 The central activity you’ll be doing with your blog is adding posts.
 A post is like an article in a magazine.
 If a blog is like an online diary, then every post is an entry in that diary.
 A blog post also has a lot of other information attached to it, such as a date, excerpt, tags, and categories.
 An exciting new feature in WordPress 3.1 is the addition of Post Formats.
 Post Formats can be used by theme authors to customize the way a WordPress post is presented on the web.
 Theme designers can style the “link formats” to be displayed in a different way like Chris Coyier & Jeff Starr has for Digging into WordPress.

 2. WordPress Admin Bar:

-Most interesting part of WordPress 3.1 for any average WordPress user is admin bar which will make your work easier and one can easily use admin control from any page of your blog, once you are logged into dashboard.
+Most interesting part of WordPress 3.1 for any average WordPress user is admin bar which will make your work easier and one can easily use admin control from any page of your blog, once you are logged into the dashboard.

 Enable/Disable Admin Bar

 If you like to disable this WordPress 3.1 features, You can turn the bar on or off in the dashboard’s “Users > Your Profile” panel.
-This bar has standard 5 parent menu items plus a search box on the right hand side.
+This bar has standard 5 parent menu items plus a search box on the right-hand side.

 3. Internal Linking in WordPress

-This is by far the most exciting feature to get in to WordPress 3.1.
+This is by far the most exciting feature to get into WordPress 3.1.
 And This Internal linking is great for WordPress SEO.
 What this will allow you to do is easily link to pages within your site.
-Instead of having to go to the page, copy the URL, and then paste it into an external link, you’ll be able to click the “Internal Link” button and related entries will show up and clicking on an entry will fill the link field with the correct URL.
+Instead of having to go to the page, copy the URL, and then paste it into an external link, you’ll be able to click the “Internal Link” button and related entries will show up and click on an entry will fill the link field with the correct URL.